mvolkmann/blog/src/swift-ui.md

 ## Lists

-This displays a list of views in a single column.
+A `List` view displays a list of other views in a single column.
 It also can act like `ForEach` for iterating over array elements.

 If a `List` contains more items that can be rendered at once, it automatically provides scrolling.
 There is no need to wrap it in a `ScrollView`.